nerab/paradeiser/README.md

       Most efficient location: Home Office
       Least efficient location: Coffeshop

-      The following locations do not have a label.
-Assign it with

-        $ pom location macbook@01:23:45:67:89:0A "Your Label"

 By default, the command groups by `--day`.
 Alternative options are `--week`, `--month` or `--year`.
 Without a value, the argument assumes the current day / week / month / year.
 The first day of the period can be specified as argument, e.g. `pom report --day=2013-07-18`.
 The period is parsed with [Chronic](http://chronic.rubyforge.org/), which also enables symbolic values like `pom report --month="last month"`.

 The report can also be grouped by location: